Interplay of ion availability and mobility in the loss of cation selectivity for CaCl\textsubscript{2} in negatively charged nanopores: molecular dynamics using scaled-charge models: Results and Discussion

 \subsection{The effect of pore radius}

 All simulations were performed at a bulk electrolyte concentration of $1$ M to reduce computational cost associated with the number of water molecules.
 To gain insight into how electrolytes of different bulk concentrations would behave in the pore of radius $R^{\mathrm{P}} \approx 1.3$ nm, it is more efficient to retain the $1$ M concentration and instead vary the pore radius so that the $\lambda_{\mathrm{D}}/R^{\mathrm{P}}$ ratio changes.
+We demonstrated in a series of papers that selectivity scales with this ratio, namely, concentrated electrolytes in a narrow pore behave similarly as dilute electrolytes behave in a wide pore.~\cite{sarkadi_jcp_2021,sarkadi_jml_2022,sarkadi_jml_2023}

-This approach minimizes changes in the total number of H$_{2}$O molecules in the simulation while allowing systematic exploration of confinement effects, the relation of the screening length and the pore radius, in this case.
+While this approach has limitations, it minimizes changes in the total number of H$_{2}$O molecules in the simulation while allowing systematic exploration of confinement effects, the relation of the screening length and the pore radius, in this case.
+One major limitation is that a different concentration would result in charge inversion of different strength, and, thus, different extent of anion excess in the volume conduction region and different selectivity behavior.
+We expect that this quantitative dependence does not influence the overall mechanism reported in this work.

 Figure~\ref{fig3} presents the $j_{i}(r)$, $v_{i}(r)$, and $c_{i}(r)$ profiles for different pore radii using the scaled-charge O$_{\mathrm{S}}$ model combined with the ECCR2 ion and TIP4P/2005 water models.
 As the pore radius increases, the bulk-like region at the center of the pore becomes wider.

-In all cases, this central region dominates the total conductance; therefore, the overall selectivity of the pore remains essentially bulk-like regardless of pore radius.
-Quantitatively, the reduced selectivities are $S_{+}^{*} = 1.09$, $0.923$, $0.997$, and $0.98$ for pore radii $R^{\mathrm{P}} \approx 1$, $1.3$, $2$, and $3$ nm, respectively.
+This region dominates over the surface region for the three larger radii for which the selectivities are approximately equal (see Table \ref{tab2}).
+Specifically, the reduced selectivities are $S_{+}^{*} \approx 0.923$, $0.978$, and $0.974$ for pore radii $R^{\mathrm{P}} \approx 1.3$, $2$, and $3$ nm, respectively.

+In the case of $R^{\mathrm{P}}\approx 1$ nm, however, the double layers overlap in the center of the pore (see the $c_{i}(r)$ profiles, black color).
+The electrolyte is less bulk-like in this pore, mobilities and current densities are smaller, and the $j_{i}(r)$ profiles for cations and anions are less separated.
+This results in a larger cation selectivity than in the case of larger radii.

-This trend, however, cannot be generalized to all nanopores or concentrations.
+The selectivity mechanism described in this work, therefore, cannot be generalized to all nanopores or concentrations.
 For example, biological calcium channels are considerably narrower and possess a high density of structural charges (COO$^{-}$ groups from amino acid side chains), which not only exclude Cl$^{-}$ but also favor Ca$^{2+}$ over monovalent cations such as Na$^{+}$ and K$^{+}$.~\cite{almers_jp_1984a,boda_jcp_2006}